 She is also very active in her community.
 Speaker Wolmarans served on the School Governing body of Sunridge Primary School from 2004 till 2010.
 Having served as Chairperson of Child Welfare South Africa, serving on the board of Knysna Alcohol Drug Centre (KADC) and the Sinethemba Youth Development Centre in Knysna, she is passionate about social issues and the youth.

-Currently, she is the interim DA Women’s Network interim Leader for the East Region and the Secretary of the DA Knysna Constituency.
+Currently, she is the interim DA Women’s Network interim Leader for Knysna and the Secretary of the DA Knysna Constituency.
 Wolmarans has been a member of the South African Local Government Association executive since 2007.